 So alternative in approach, yes, but in application, no. Knowledge therapy is a medical modality and is a crucial component of treating the psychological consequences of spinal stenosis.

-Alternative Medicine for Spinal Stenosis Efficacy
+Alternative Medicine Efficacy

 Knowledge therapy is a sound medical treatment which has been used for 4 decades to permanently end back pain and neck pain in literally millions of patients worldwide.
 The therapy uses factual information to dispel myths about pain and enlighten patients as to the real underlying reasons why their symptoms have not resolved despite active medical care.

 Diagnostic error and medical mismanagement of chronic pain figure prominently into knowledge therapy treatment, which makes it ideal for spinal stenosis sufferers with mild to moderate degrees of structural change not generally thought to cause the type of agonizing symptoms being experienced.
 In fact, in many scenarios, the very doctors with whom patients have consulted for help have actually contributed to the symptoms through the documented power of the nocebo effect or the simple desire to turn unfortunate pain into fast profit.
 This is something you will never find using knowledge therapy.
 This alternative modality is completely free financially and free from any health risk, which is unlike every other medical and complementary spinal stenosis treatment available anywhere.